hdShang/arxiv-daily/docs/cs-CL/2025-09-04/papers/250904615v1-breaking-to-build-a-threat-model-of-prompt-based-attacks-for-securin.md

 ---
 layout: default
-title: Breaking to Build: A Threat Model of Prompt-Based Attacks for Securing LLMs
+title: "Breaking to Build: A Threat Model of Prompt-Based Attacks for Securing LLMs"
 ---

 # Breaking to Build: A Threat Model of Prompt-Based Attacks for Securing LLMs